w3c/svgwg/master/coords.md

 <p>The <span class="attr-value">&lt;meetOrSlice&gt;</span>
 parameter is optional and, if provided, is separated from the
 <span class="attr-value">&lt;align&gt;</span> value by one or
-more spaces and then must be one of the following strings:</p>
+more spaces and then must be one of the following strings:

 <ul>
   <li>
     <p><span class="attr-value">meet</span> (the default) - Scale
-    the graphic such that:</p>
+    the graphic such that:

     <ul>
       <li>aspect ratio is preserved</li>